iBatistic/RANS-ABL-OpenFOAM/README.md

 ## **References**

-For more details on the methodology and theoretical background, refer to the paper:   Batistić et al., *Review of Atmospheric Boundary Layer Modeling Approaches with RANS*, OpenFOAM Journal, 2025.
+For more details on the methodology and theoretical background, refer to the paper:   Batistić et al., *Steady RANS modeling of the atmospheric boundary layer: A systematic review and some practical guidelines*, OpenFOAM Journal, 2025.
 If you use these OpenFOAM case files in your research or projects, please cite the paper.